IgniteUI/igniteui-docfx/en/components/grid_column_resizing.md

 ---
 title: Column Resizing Component - Native Angular | Ignite UI for Angular
 _description: With deferred column resizing, see a temporary resize indicator while the drag operation is in effect with using the Ignite UI for Angular Column Resizing Component.
 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Data Grid component, Angular Data Grid control, Native Angular Components, Angular Grid component, Angular Grid control, Angular High Performance Grid, Column Resizing, Deferred Column Reszing, Grid Column Resizing, Angular Grid Column Resizing, Angular column
 ---

 ## Grid Column Resizing

 With deferred column resizing, the user will see a temporary resize indicator while the drag operation is in effect.
 The new column size is only put into its place once the drag operation has ended.

-#### Grid Demo

 ### Grid Column Resizing Demo